madhubs/26-react-redux/lab-maddy/README.md

 ======

 #### Documentation
-- we don't need props anymore because
+- We don't need props anymore because
 -

 ## Learning Objectives
-* students will be able to combine reducers to simplify the management of complex application states
+* We will be able to combine reducers to simplify the management of complex application states
-* students will continue to work with the fundamental principles of redux to gain a better understanding on state management
+* We will continue to work with the fundamental principles of redux to gain a better understanding on state management

 #### Feature Tasks